fleschutz/PowerShell/Docs/inspect-exe.md

 ## inspect-exe.ps1 - Prints basic information of an executable file

-This script prints basic information of an executable file.
+This PowerShell script prints basic information of an executable file.

 ## Parameters
 ```powershell